 See How Far We've Come

 Look at some official statistics regarding food supply.
-There are grains, oilseeds, root crops, tree crops and a few other categories to consider.
+There are grains, oilseeds, root crops, tree crops, and a few other categories to consider.
 So, to keep it simple, I’ll just focus on the grain numbers here.
-These include wheat, rice, corn, oats, barley, grain sorghum and other additional grain-type crops.
-According to the World Agricultural Outlook Board of the USDA, since 1961 world grain consumption has tripled.
-But, so has world grain production.
-Both were estimated at about 800 million tons for the year of 1961 – close to an exact balance.
-USDA/WAOB is estimating total world grain production at about 2,554 million tons this season while forecasting global grain consumption will be about 2,572 million tons, or almost 20 million tons out of balance.
+These include wheat, rice, corn, oats, barley, grain sorghum, and other additional grain-type crops.
+According to the World Agricultural Outlook Board of the USDA, since 1961, world grain consumption has tripled.
+But so has world grain production.
+Both were estimated at about 800 million tons for the year of 1961—close to an exact balance.
+USDA/WAOB is estimating total world grain production at about 2,554 million tons while forecasting global grain consumption will be about 2,572 million tons, or almost 20 million tons out of balance.